 Switzerland was a place that I was really looking forward to visiting.
 Everyone has heard about the beauty of Switzerland, it’s mountainous landscape, numerous lakes and high peaks of the Alps.
-Thus, I jumped very excitedly on the opportunity for a Zurich getaway over the Easter weekend, for the chance to explore a little piece of Switzerland.
+Naturally, I jumped very excitedly at the opportunity for a Zurich getaway over the Easter weekend.
+For the chance to explore a little piece of Switzerland.

 Unfortunately due to our recent extended trip back home, Peter had to return to work in London and we weren’t able to spend much time there.
 But that’s the beauty of living in London.
 You can hop over to Europe for a long weekend.
 In our case, a weekend break in Zurich, a city that offers over 50 museums and more than 100 art galleries, the FIFA World Football museum and let’s not forget, one of the most vibrant nightlife scenes in Switzerland.

 If you ever find yourself in Zurich, I highly recommend doing a day trip to Liechtenstein and Heidiland.
 Not only will you get to explore more of Switzerland but you also get to tick another country off your list.
 I know, it’s not all about ‘ticking’ places off, but let’s be honest, it is a little bit about that.
 Also, who wouldn’t want to visit another country within a country if given the chance!
 During our Zurich Getaway, the day trip allowed us to see so much more of the countryside, in such a short space of time, that we otherwise wouldn’t have seen.
 And, don’t even get me started on the scenery.
 The trip through Zurich, its surrounding areas and into Liechtenstein is one of the most beautiful and scenic routes that we’ve done.